FAQs

 -Persistence: How does the applicant show determination toward accomplishing their goals and overcoming challenges?

 -Financial Need: Demonstrate unmet financial need.
-We will consider applicants with family income up to $95,000.
+Applicants with a family adjusted gross income (AGI) up to $95,000 are eligible to apply.
 During the selection process, the Foundation will conduct a full financial review which will take into account all income and assets of the student and the student’s parents.
-The median family income of last year’s entering cohort of Cooke Young Scholars was approximately $35,000.
+The median family adjusted gross income of last year’s entering cohort of Cooke Young Scholars was approximately $36,800.

 How many Cooke Young Scholars are selected?